Krishk1223/image_scraper/README.md

 pip install img-scrapr
 ```

-Go into a folder (where you wish to store the images) using terminal and run:
+Go into a folder (where you wish to store the images) using terminal (or bash) and run:

 ```bash
 scrape